MichelleBadri/NormCorr-manuscript/README.md

 the consistency of downstream exploratory microbial data analysis tasks.

 ## Data and code availability
-This is the GitHub repository for the project.
-Please see below for all technical details.
+The GitHub project repository for the project is hosted at https://github.com/MichelleBadri/NormCorr_manuscript.

-The corresponding Synapse project is hosted at [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).
+The Synapse project repository is hosted at [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).

 Data used for this study was accessed at ftp://ftp.microbio.me/AmericanGut/ag-2017-12-04/.
 The latest complete American Gut Project dataset can be accessed on Qiita using study [ID 10317](https://qiita.ucsd.edu/study/description/10317).

 ## Repository structure